TGOlson/sharedraw/README.md

 A real-time collaborative drawing application.

-Built with HTML5 Canver, Ember and Firebase.
+Built with HTML5 Canvas, Ember and Firebase.